kasslent/clc-digital-skills/_lessons/module-2.1.md

 ###Web Safe Fonts

-Fonts that are considered to be "web safe" refer to pre-installed fonts on a given computer or device.
+Fonts that are considered to be "web safe" refer to pre-installed fonts on a computer or device.

 Because not all operating systems have the same fonts installed, use a font *stack* in your CSS to provide multiple options.
 Choose fonts that look similar and a generic option to provide a fallback option.